Heart Valve Surgery

 In a healthy heart condition, valves are responsible for controlling the blood flow and moving it in a single direction via the body and heart.
 If a valve does not work appropriately, blood flow is clogged within the blood vessels that are responsible for carrying oxygen.

 When your value has a minor problem, doctors may recommend some medications to treat the symptoms.
 If the condition of a patient is more severe, then valve repair or replacement is done via heart valve surgery to prevent further damage to the heart valve.

 How do CARE Hospitals perform heart valve surgery - valve repair and valve replacement?

-Heart valve repair: The following are the various procedures used to repair heart valves depending on the patient's condition:
+Heart valve repair in Hyderabad: The following are the various procedures used to repair heart valves depending on the patient's condition:

 Valvotomy - It is a non-surgical procedure that is performed to enlarge heart valves that have become narrow.
 It is considered to be a less invasive procedure as it is done with the help of a catheter.
 We also perform it with the help of a balloon.
 It is also referred to as valvuloplasty or balloon valvuloplasty.

 Annuloplasty - This is done when a patient has a leaky valve.
 At the base of the heart valve which is also known as the annulus, a fibrous ring is present.
 For repairing the annulus which has enlarged, sewing of sutures is done around the ring for making its opening small.
 A ring-resembling device is also connected around outside the opening of the valve to aid the value so that it is closed more tightly.

 Commissurotomy - It is a treatment that our doctors recommend for valve tightening.
 The leaflets/flaps of the valve are cut for loosening the valve (only slightly).
 And it allows the blood to circulate smoothly.